jeroendewelde/pgm-platform-server/README.md

 ## Server
 First create a **database** on your local machine with the name "pgmPlatform".
-In a second terminal screen, chnage directories with `cd server`, then run the command `yarn develop` to run it in development mode.
+In a second terminal screen, to run the server in development mode run the following command from the root:
+`yarn server:dev`

 ### Browser
 To access strapi, go to the URL: